kyma-project/kyma-environment-broker/docs/contributor/07-20-subaccount-sync.md

 The `operator.kyma-project.io/beta` label of all Kyma CRs for a given subaccount is synchronized with the `Enable beta features` attribute of this subaccount.
 The current state of the attribute is persisted in the `subaccount_states` database table.
-The `Used for production` is monitored as well and the state is persisted in the same table, however it does not affect any resources.
+`Used for production` is monitored as well and its state is persisted in the same table.
+However, it does not affect any resources.

 The table structure: